sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 This can become a complicated topic if the scope is too wide, so let's narrow the scope a bit.

-1. **I will not analyze structures with bitfield members.** From a cursory reading, it seems like the layout of bitfield members in a structure is a complicated implementation-defined topic, and I don't really have the hardware knowledge to reason about it in any real way, across every potential architecture out there.
+1. **I will not analyze structures with bitfield members.** From a cursory reading, it seems like the layout of bitfield members in a structure is a complicated implementation-defined topic.
+I don't really have the knowledge to reason about this in any real way across every potential target out there.
 So let's ignore this case for now.

 2. **I will not make any claims about the 'performance' of a size minimal layout.** Performance is obviously a complicated topic, and what is 'performant' can change depending on the metric you